tmarsteel/jcli/README.md

 ## Roadmap

-Version 2.0.0-RC1 contains multiple improvements; the RCs have yet to undergo exhaustive tests before a final versioon is released (presumably Q1 2017, but no promises!).
+Version 2.0.0-RC1 contains multiple improvements; the RCs have yet to undergo exhaustive tests before a final version is released (presumably Q1 2017, but no promises!).
 RCs **will** introduce BC breaks to previous RCs.

 ### 2.0.0-RC2